-Being a boss is hard.
-Overseeing a data science team can be especially challenging: Roles are still in flux, turnover is high, and companies are ironing out the best ways for teams to function.
+Being a manager anywhere is hard, yet overseeing a data science team can be especially challenging.
+Roles are still in flux, turnover is high, and companies are ironing out the best ways for teams to function.
 And being a technical whiz doesn’t necessarily prepare you to manage others.

 On a panel discussion at the recent Rev summit for data science leaders, three experts shared their tips for hiring, retaining, and nurturing data science talent.
 Whether you’re managing a data science team today, preparing to launch one, or hope to do so in the future, their insights will make you a better leader.

 - Recruit leaders first.
 If you start with a junior hire or someone fresh from academia, they’re likely to feel lost and frustrated without mentorship.
 Michelangelo D’Agostino, senior director of data science at ShopRunner, suggested installing a more experienced person first to give the team direction.

 - Choose managers carefully.
 Don’t just focus on technical talent and experience.
 The panelists agreed that humility, curiosity and an ability to listen and take feedback are crucial traits for a senior role.
 “Someone who’s going to be in charge has to know they don’t have all the good ideas or all the answers,” D’Agostino said.
 He suggested asking prospective hires to describe a situation in which they failed and how they would avoid repeating it to gauge capacity for self-reflection.